On connectedness of non-klt loci of singularities of pairs: Preliminaries

-\end{enumerate} \end{lem} \begin{proof} (1) If this is not true, then there exist a strictly decreasing sequence $t_i$ of real numbers approaching $0$ and a sequence $(X_i,B_i+M_i),D_i$ of pairs and divisors as in the lemma such that $(X_i,B_i+(1-t_i)D_i+M_i)$ is generalised lc but $(X_i,B_i+D_i+M_i)$ is not generalised lc.
+is generalised lc but $(X_i,B_i+D_i+M_i)$ is not generalised lc.
 Let $u_i$ be the generalised lc threshold of $D_i$ with respect to $(X_i,B_i+M_i)$.
 Then $u_i$ belongs to an ACC set depending only on $d,p,\Phi$, by [\ref{BZh}, Theorem 1.5].
 On the other hand, $1>u_i\ge 1-t_i$, so the $u_i$ form a sequence approaching $1$.
 This contradicts the ACC property.

 (2) Now we prove the second claim.
 Again if it is not true, then there exist a strictly decreasing sequence $t_i$ of real numbers approaching $0$ and a sequence $(X_i,B_i+M_i),D_i$ of pairs and divisors as in the lemma such that